 Time Productivity Hacks

 Inundated with meetings, finding it difficult to get any actual work done?
-There is a very quick cure for this.
+There is a rapid cure for this.
 Reduce your meeting times down to 15 minutes.
 This works especially well in remote team meetings or conference calls as the is no traveling between meeting rooms.

-If you are effective you become more productive; if you hold effective one on one meetings with your direct staff, you will have fewer meetings overall because they will be able to make better decisions on your behalf, because of that personal time with you.
+If you are effective, you become more productive; if you hold effective one-on-one meetings with your direct staff, you will have fewer meetings overall because they will make better decisions on your behalf because of that personal time with you.

 Whether you are a manager, director, vice president, or CEO of a company, you cannot and should not skip your personal meetings with your direct staff.
 If you do, you will miss out on a wealth of information and your opportunity to develop motivated employees and the next generation of leaders.